GeekHunter-Brasil/hello-world/backend-styleguide/README.md

     context 'when params are valid' do
       let(:params) { { available: true } }

-      it 'should not add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_falsey
+      it 'does not add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_falsey
       end
     end